presnick/ProgramsInformationPeople/_sources/Assignments/directives_home.rst

 .. problem sets (psets)

-..TODO this would be great to change to PS01 in db
+..
+TODO this would be great to change to PS01 in db
 .. assignment::
   :name: PS1
   :assignment_type: problem_set